DHTMLX/gantt-docs/data/migrating.md

 - gantt.templates.xml_date → [gantt.templates.parse_date](api/gantt_parse_date_template.md)
 - gantt.templates.xml_format → [gantt.templates.format_date](api/gantt_format_date_template.md)

-If you have already defined the old names in your code, they will continue work.
+If you have already defined the old names in your code, they will continue working.
 In other case, use a newer version of the API.

 6.2 -> 6.3
 ---------------